bmlindor/ttv_ss/AAREADME.md

 2b).
 Fit for Moon deltaphi. [ x ]
 3).
 Create slurm file to run multiple grids on hyak.mox. [ x ]
 3a).
 Schedule parallel fit and chain runs on hyak.mox. [  ]
-     - running into error where exits prematurely or error in regress.jl assertion 4).
+     - exits prematurely, times out, or returns error in regress.jl assertion 4).
 Show models are correct: derived Earth and Venus parameters.
 4b).
 Make plots of histograms of parameter results from MCMC with correct values. [ x ] 4c).
 Make plots of orbits with 1-sigma uncertainties overplotted with the correct orbits. [  ]